ThomasKaiser/Knowledge/articles/Quick_Review_of_RPi_Zero_2_W.md

 ![](../media/RPI_Zero_2_7-zip-only-cpu0.png)

-When utilizing all 4 cores it looks like this (a fan blowing over the SoC's surface which explains the low temperatures – for temps with 'convection only' see below):
+When utilizing all 4 cores it looks like this (a fan blowing over the SiP's surface which explains the low temperatures – for temps with 'convection only' see below):

     Sysfs/ThreadX/Tested:  MIPS / Temp /  Watt
      600 /   600 /   600:  1870  42.7°C  1700mW